 It is important that students have a dedicated space at home for students to learn.
 This space should be free of distractions so that students can keep focused on their schoolwork.
 Creating this space can be fun for both the parent and the students, and it can be a great way to get creative with making a space that provides all of the tools needed for your child to learn.

-You will still have to purchase school supplies for your child just like you would if they were attending a traditional brick and mortar school.
-Students will need a desk or a table to work at with pens, pencils and paper for note taking.
+You will still have to purchase school supplies for your child just like you would if they were attending a traditional brick-and-mortar school.
+Students will need a desk or a table to work at with pens, pencils and paper for note-taking.
 A great way to motivate your child is to create the space together so they look forward to learning regularly in that space.

-Do you have a child with an Individualized Education Plan (IEP) who needs specialized services?
+Do you have a child with an Individualized Education Program (IEP) who needs specialized services?
 The cyber environment can still be a good fit for your family.
 Students with special education needs will receive the services according to their IEP.
 Each student will be assigned a special education case manager to assist with meeting the goals outlined in their IEP.

-Navigating the special education environment can sometimes be overwhelming, regardless if it’s in a brick and mortar or cyber school setting.
+Navigating the special education environment can sometimes be overwhelming, regardless if it’s in a brick-and-mortar or cyber school setting.
 At PA Virtual, parents can communicate with a special education support coordinator who can help them navigate the education process.
-Specialized services can be done online and in person if needed.
+Specialized services can be done online and in-person if needed.
 We will work with your family and your child to provide the necessary support for your child’s continued educational success.

 Well-Researched Before Commitment